Jeroen-van-der-Poel/Thesis-satellite-based-nowcasting-of-solar-radiation-with-AI-ML/README.md

 ```

 ## Comparision
-To compare DGMR-SO, EarthFormer and Persistence, we created a evaluation script which evaluates all models on the metrics defined in the report.
-Furthermore, it generates the images produced and saves them as PNGs.
+To compare DGMR-SO, EarthFormer and a persistence model, we created a script which evaluates all models on the metrics defined in the report.
+Furthermore, it generates image predictions and metric plots and saves them as PNGs.

 ### Installation
 !IMPORTANT make sure conda, cuda and cuDNN are avaialble/downloaded!